Rhine Falls: Economics

 In 1919, a company wanting to build power stations in northern Switzerland were told that any such station at the Rhine Falls "must serve the economic interest of the public".

 In 1944, the Swiss Council of States granted permission to build the proposed power station.
 The permission was to become effective on 1 February 1948, with construction to begin in 1952.
 But in 1951, the Neue Helvetische Gesellschaft (lit.
-'New Swiss Society'), under the leadership of Emil Egli, got 150,000 Swiss citizens to sign a petition protesting the project; among the signatories were 49 famous citizens, including Hermann Hesse and Carl Jacob Burckhardt.
+'New Helvetic Society'), under the leadership of Emil Egli, got 150,000 Swiss citizens to sign a petition protesting the project; among the signatories were 49 famous citizens, including Hermann Hesse and Carl Jacob Burckhardt.
 The petition not only scuttled the power station project, but effectively prevented all future hydropower and navigation engineering projects on the upper Rhine to the present day.

 Today, the falls are still under consideration for hydropower projects.
 If the full water flow were used, the power generated would average approximately 50 MW.
 The economic value of the falls as a tourist attraction may be greater.

 Tourism

+People have visited the Rhine Falls since the Middle Ages, with an increase in frequency during the Age of Enlightenment, often as part of a person's educational journey.
+From the mid-19th century until World War I, the waterfall became a popular holiday destination, which led to the building of hotels nearby (of which none survived to the present).
+Following a time of mass tourism after World War II, with up to 3 million visitors annually, the number of tourists declined subsequently, with 1.3 million tourists counted in 2014.
+Most visits are day trips, while longer stays are rare.

 The nearest communities are Neuhausen am Rheinfall just north of the Rhine Falls, where tourists can also view the Wörth Castle (Swiss German: Schlössli Wörth), and Laufen-Uhwiesen, with the Laufen Castle (Schloss Laufen) overlooking the waterfall.
 Access to the other side of the river is possible through boat services or via a sidewalk on the railway bridge (Rheinfallbrücke) upstream of the waterfall.
+The nearby town of Schaffhausen is known for its medieval town centre, the All Saints monastery and the Munot fortress.

 Aside from boat tours to the Rhine Falls' rock (Rheinfallfelsen), there are also viewing platforms with views on the waterfall built on both sides of the Rhine.
 These are reached via steep and narrow stairs (access by fee on the Schloss Laufen side).
 Elevators exist in some places.
 Guided tours of various lengths start from Laufen Castle on the Zurich side of the falls – a youth hostel is also located in Schloss Laufen.
 Various restaurants are located in Schloss Laufen, Schlössli Wörth and the Rheinfall park next to the basin.